-A list of the most frequent words (object or attributes) in the benchmark is included in the supplementary material, Fig.~\ref{fig:objects-actions} (left), together with the distribution of object tracks into various categories, \eg objects involved in actions or sounds correlated with camera motion (Table~\ref{tab:tracks}).
+A list of the most frequent words (object or attributes) is included in the appendix, Fig.~\ref{fig:objects-actions} (left), together with the distribution of object tracks into various categories, \eg objects involved in actions or sounds correlated with camera motion (Table~\ref{tab:tracks}).

 \textit{Cups-game subset:} We isolate the videos corresponding to the cups-game scripts, as they can be an interesting subset for probing object trackers' abilities to reason about motion, object permanence, or occluded interactions when different factors may influence the difficulty of the task, \eg identical vs non-identical objects used in the game, transparent vs non-transparent objects, or number of objects used.
 This subset contains 598 videos, with 483 videos where the cups are identical, and 113 videos where the cups are transparent.
 Most of the videos have 3 cups (451 videos), 132 videos have 2 cups, and 34 videos have 4 cups.
 We also provide a visibility mask for each video showing when the hidden object is occluded.